smartdevicelink/sdl_evolution/proposals/NNNN-android-oreo-foreground-services.md

 ## Proposed solution

 The proposed solution is to change the behavior how apps prepare the SDL connection to Bluetooth devices.
-The idea is to create the SDL proxy only while the app is in foreground on the phone while it never connected to a head unit.
-It's not allowed to start the router service from the background if it's not known the BT device will connect to it.
-Once the app has registered to a head unit it's allowed to start the router service in future if that BT device connnects.
+The idea is to create the SDL proxy only while the app is in foreground on the phone in case it never connected to a head unit.
+It's not allowed to start the router service from the background if the connecting BT device is not known that it supports SDL.
+Once the app has registered to a head unit it's allowed to start the router service in future connections with that BT device.

 As a result no SDL code will cause any visible elements on the Android phone until the app established a connection to the vehicle.